sebastiandedeyne/sebastiandedeyne.com/content/posts/react-for-vue-developers.md

 Lazily evaluating something in JavaScript is rather straightforward: wrap it in a function and call it when needed.
 If you need a scoped slot with React, pass a function that will render a template when called.

-For a scoped slots, we can once again use `children`, or any other prop for names scoped slots.
+For a scoped slots, we can once again use `children`, or any other prop for named scoped slots.
 However, we'll pass down a function instead of declaring a template.

 ```html
 <!-- CurrentUser.vue -->